 Autoimmune Trigger Foods

 The top 10 trigger foods cause lots of immune system problems and occasional digestive distress.
-Not surprising, since about 75% of our immune system resides in the lining of our guts!
-Problems with the top 10 autoimmune trigger foods include gut inflammation, imbalances in gut flora (dysbiosis), tears in the one-cell-thin lining of the intestines (“leaky gut”), nutrient deficiencies and immune system impairment.
-Beyond the gut, these inflammatory foods are directly linked to mood disorders, migraines, joint pain, fatigue, skin issues and even dementia.
+Not surprising, since 75% of our immune system resides in the lining of our guts!
+Problems with the top 10 autoimmune trigger foods include gut inflammation, imbalances in gut flora (dysbiosis), tears in the one-cell-thin lining of the intestines (“leaky gut”), nutrient deficiencies, and immune system impairment.
+Beyond the gut, these inflammatory foods are directly linked to mood disorders, migraines, joint pain, fatigue, skin issues, and even dementia.

 Often these foods do damage without causing obvious digestive distress or immediate symptoms, which makes them stealthy triggers.
-Unfortunately, the biggest culprits are often the foods we eat the most – even if those foods are not normally “toxic” — like tomatoes, nuts and eggs.
+Unfortunately, the biggest culprits are often the foods we eat the most – even if those foods are not normally “toxic” — like tomatoes, nuts, and eggs.

-Remove the Top 10 Trigger Foods
+Remove the Top 10 Autoimmune Trigger Foods

 What You Can Do: Detect, Remove, Repair